 You can change the basemap to view your assets in a different context.
 Change the basemap by tapping the Overflow menu and then tapping Basemap.
 A list of basemaps appears.
-Tap Imagery to see if any buildings are near the GLASS Fire perimeter.
+Tap Imagery to see if any buildings are within fire perimeters.

 Measure distance and area

 You might need to take measurements on the fly while working in the field.
 Measure distances and areas on any map with the Measure tool.
 Tap the Overflow menu and then tap Measure.
 Try measuring the distance between two points and measuring an area on the map.
 The measurement appears, and you can configure the units based on what’s needed for your workflow.

 Use markup to capture sketches and notes on any map.
 Markup is saved as a layer on your device, so updates made to the map won’t affect it.
 You can use markup for your own information, like drawing on a paper map—or you can share it to communicate with others.

 Open the Wildfire and Weather Information sample map if you haven’t already.
 Tap the Overflow menu, and then tap Markup to start annotating your map.

 Add markers and arrows

 Long press on the map to add a marker.
 Markers can be used to indicate points of interest on a map.
 You can add both a label and notes to a marker.
 Tap the Arrow button to add an arrow to your marker.
 The direction of the arrow can be adjusted and it stays attached to your marker.